• Skip to main content

 Can Tea Improve Heart Health?

 Yes.
-Studies have shown that tea may reduce the risk of stroke and heart attack.
+Studies have shown that green tea may reduce the risk of stroke and heart attack.
 One study found that there is almost a twenty percent reduction in the risk of heart attack, with a thirty-five percent reduced risk of stroke among people who drank one to four cups of green tea a day.

 This data is pretty impressive.
 While more research is needed to fully understand the health benefits associated with tea consumption, one thing is clear, many of these teas can offer a wider range of health benefits compared to coffee.